Insights.MD Leads 2020 HackTheU Competition with Healthcare-Inspired Wearable.

 Budget Buddy, a Venmo-inspired app that enables users to set up an account and transfer money between their digital contacts through voice-enabled Alexa, won the Galileo Challenge Award for the best hack created using the Galileo Instant API.
-Inspired by Chime and Paypal, the team–led by Clayton Schrumpf, Zane Slocum, Joshua Van Antwerp and Eric Young from the Neumont College of Computer Science–created a fun and simple way to send money to friends.
+The team--led by Clayton Schrumpf, Zane Slocum, Joshua Van Antwerp and Eric Young from the Neumont College of Computer Science--created a fun and simple way to send money to friends.

 Other lead contenders for the Galileo API Challenge included: